5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 - Select a folder from where you want to copy photos (you can send selected photos or the entire folder).

 - Press the "Apply" button.
 Then photos from the source iPhone will get synced with the new one.

 I am sure you are now aware of the process to transfer photos from iPhone to iPhone using iTunes services.
 However, the iTunes solution to transfer photos is hard to follow in some cases.
 For example, some users reported that they could not find the "Photos" tab after clicking the tiny iPhone icon.
 Possible reasons may be iTunes or iOS version is too obsolete.

 Solution IV: Transfer photos from iPhone to iPhone using iCloud

-iCloud service acts like a virtual memory, and connects Apple devices by creating a storehouse of different kinds of data.
-Synchronizing your iPhone photos is quite popular with iCloud, especially when you are looking to transfer photos from iPhone to new iPhone like iPhone 11 or iPhone 11 Pro (Max).
+iCloud service acts as virtual memory and connects Apple devices by creating a storehouse of different kinds of data.
+Synchronizing your iPhone photos is quite popular with iCloud, especially when you are looking to transfer photos from iPhone to a new iPhone like iPhone 11 or iPhone 11 Pro (Max).

 Note: Many veteran Apple users have abandoned iCloud when syncing photos between iPhones.
 Reasons include iCloud storage easily full, cannot preview and select photos for transfer, relying on Wi-Fi networks, etc. Go to Solution I or Solution II to avoid these troubles.